Red Color Meaning: The Color Red Symbolizes Passion and Vigor

 Many countries use red on their national flags and emblems.
 Red stands for patriotism and national pride, often representing the bloodshed in a country’s history.
 The color is often associated with revolutionary movements and uprisings.

 In The United States, red represents the Republican Party.
-The color stands out from the Democratic Party, which uses blue to denote their party.
+The color stands out from the Democratic Party, which uses blue.

 Red in Popular Culture and Media